Equality and non-discrimination in the workplace

-All companies have a statutory obligation to promote equality for all employees and prevent discrimination at work and workplaces.
+All companies have a statutory obligation to promote equality for all employees and prevent discrimination in recruitment, employment and workplaces.
 In addition to the Non-Discrimination Act, there are obligations related to equality in the Act on Equality between Women and Men, the Employment Contracts Act and the Occupational Safety and Health Act.

 Your company benefits from the promotion of equality most when the promotion measures are part of workplace and business development and an area of management.
 By taking into consideration and valuing the diversity of your employees, you can improve wellbeing at work and the productivity of work.
 You can also improve customer satisfaction by taking into account the different needs of customers.

 More information and tools for the promotion of equality and non-discrimination are available on the Equality.fi website.

 Equality does not mean that everyone is treated in the same way because people’s different backgrounds may put them into an unequal position.
 Assess how equality really is realised in your company and develop the working conditions and operating practices based on your assessment.